-The SkyDrive team recently announced about the SkyDrive Smart files in Windows 8.1.
-In this post we will see more details about these Smart files of SkyDrive in Windows 8.1.
-Earlier these were referred to as Placeholder files.
+The OneDrive (SkyDrive) team recently announced about the SkyDrive Smart files in Windows 8.1.
+In this post, we will see more details about these Smart files of SkyDrive in Windows 8.1.
+Earlier, these were referred to as Placeholder files.

 Smart Files are one of the coolest features built into Windows 8.1 SkyDrive.
-In today’s world more and more people are taking more pictures, videos, storing them and documents, data, etc on their devices.
-Moreover, people are using all kinds of devices including smaller devices, which also want to access these growing data sets, which are getting stored on cloud storage like SkyDrive.
-So the challenge which arises is how to accommodate these huge amount of SkyDrive data on smaller devices.
-There may be some, who do not want everything from SkyDrive to be downloaded on to their devices, when synced.
+In today’s world, more and more people are taking more pictures, videos, storing them and documents, data, etc. on their devices.
+Moreover, people are using all kinds of devices, including smaller devices, which also want to access these growing data sets, which are getting stored on cloud storage like SkyDrive.
+So the challenge which arises is how to accommodate this huge amount of SkyDrive data on smaller devices.
+There may be some who do not want everything from SkyDrive to be downloaded on to their devices when synced.

 Let us say that you are accessing your 200GB SkyDrive account (Yes, SkyDrive recently introduced a new storage option to add 200 GB of additional storage) on your Smartphone or say a low-end Tablet with less storage.
-In earlier versions of Windows, that is Windows 8 and earlier, you were able to choose which folders you wanted to see and which you did not, using Selective Sync.
+In earlier versions of Windows, you were able to choose which folders you wanted to see and which you did not, using Selective Sync.
 Those not chosen, were not available.
-But with Smart Files that’s not the case, you can see everything you have – even when your SkyDrive content is much bigger than your storage space, and you can decide what you want fully accessible, when your computer is offline.
+But with Smart Files, that’s not the case, you can see everything you have – even when your SkyDrive content is much bigger than your storage space, and you can decide what you want fully accessible when your computer is offline.

 So what happens if you double-click one of these Desktop SkyDrive files?
 Here for a text file, you can see its available status saying ‘Online-Only’.